 “I staffed the OSU Ophthalmology resident clinic for many years.”
 Said Dr. Letson.
 “Even when no longer staffing a clinic I maintained a close relationship with the department and staff, particularly Dr. William Havener.
-It was a pleasure and a privilege to provide in a positive manor to the field of Ophthalmology.
+It was a pleasure and a privilege to provide in a positive manner to the field of Ophthalmology.
 Now that I can no longer physically take part, I can take pleasure through the establishment of this fund which I hope will continue my efforts, and also the efforts of others.”

 Holton Letson, MD